neuralsorcerer/kvpress/README.md

 - `ExpectedAttentionPress` (ours): expected attention weight during the generation phase  (see [this notebook](notebooks/expected_attention.ipynb))
 - `StreamingLLMPress`: keep only the first and last tokens ([paper](https://arxiv.org/abs/2309.17453))
 - `TOVAPress`: attention weight of the last query averaged across heads ([paper](https://arxiv.org/abs/2401.06104))
+- `ThinKPress`: compress the dimension of the keys based on the channel attention score on the last 64 queries ([paper](https://arxiv.org/pdf/2407.21018)).
+Can be combined with any of the presses above.

 For a detailed list of existing KV cache compression methods, check [Awesome-KV-Cache-Compression](https://github.com/October2001/Awesome-KV-Cache-Compression) or [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression?tab=readme-ov-file#kv-cache-compression)